daan4786/fish-egg-and-temperature/README.md

-This repository contains all code and data used to produce the results shown in the article titled "Predicting egg size across temperatures in marine teleost fish"
+This repository contains all code and data that I used to produce the results shown in the (currently unpublished) article titled:
+"Predicting egg size across temperatures in marine teleost fish"